MidoriSusanna/Amigurumi-Andes/TESTING.md

 # Lighthouse report

+The Lighthouse report presents some issues that can be addressed by taking different measures:
+- Compressing and resizing big images
+- Implement the usage of headings in descending order with clearer tags and more keywords present
+- Eliminate the favicon error presented to the console
+- Be more descriptive when nominating links to help SEO
+- Fix the bugs with the 404.html page and the robots.txt and eliminate the 500 error

 # Responsiveness

 The website is fully responsive across various browsers and screen sizes including desktops, tablets, and phones.